How to Download Files Safely from the Internet

 Check the domain

-Another thing you can look for when checking the web address is a generic top-level domain (TLD) domain such as .app, .xyz, or .online.
+Another thing to look for when checking the web address is a generic top-level domain (TLD) such as .app, .xyz, or .online.

 A TLD is everything after the dot in the domain name.
-The most popular TLDs are .com, .org, and .net — .gov and .uk are also commonly used.
+The most popular TLDs include:

-If you spot a web address that doesn’t use one of the more common TLDs, use caution.
-It could be a reputable site, but try to verify it with the steps above before downloading from it.
+Use caution if you spot a web address that doesn’t use one of the more common TLDs.
+It could be a reputable site, but try to verify it using the steps above before downloading.

-Torrenting is when you download or upload files from a network of other users' devices.
+Torrenting is when you download or upload torrent files from a network of other users' devices.
 Rather than going through a central server, you use a random device.
-Torrenting is a popular way to share files that would normally cost money to purchase.
+Torrenting is a popular way to share files that normally cost money.

-Using torrents isn’t technically illegal, but it may not be entirely ethical either.
+Using torrents isn’t technically illegal, but it may not be entirely ethical, either.
 Some people consider torrenting a type of piracy because you could end up downloading unsanctioned copyrighted material, which is illegal.
-And because you’re downloading files from another anonymous user, it’s difficult to verify that person is sending you legitimate files and not malware.
+And because you’re downloading files from another anonymous user, it’s difficult to verify that the person is sending you legitimate files and not malicious software.

 How to know if a download is safe or not

 There are a few different ways to do this, including using line checkers, virus scans, and file extensions.
-By implementing these tips, you can check the link for safety before you download any files.
+By implementing these tips, you can safely verify the contents before you download any files.

 A file extension is simply the suffix at the end of your computer files, such as .jpg or .doc.
 It comes after the file name and will be around two to four characters long.
 Your operating system uses file extensions to identify the apps associated with them.